-- These days, I choose clothing that has no metal or thicknesses to it.
+- These days, I choose clothing that has no metal or applied thicknesses to it.

-- No belts (not even cloth ones), no shirts with embellishments, no large jewelry ~ these new machines alarm at thicknesses as well as metal, so I avoid it all.
+- No belts (not even cloth ones), no shirts with embellishments, no large jewelry ~ some machines alarm at thicknesses as well as metal, so I avoid it all.
 I often opt for a sports bra instead of one with underwire.
 I never know what excuse TSA will find to pat me down.
-I blame the rack.

 - No jewelry.

 - A light jacket with pockets

 - Extra sweater, lightweight, cashmere, within reach but packed.